-(b) on failure to pay any subscription due by him.
+(b) on failure to pay any subscription due by them.

 4. General Meetings

-(1) There shall be General Meetings of the members for ordinary purposes (‘ordinary General Meetings’) at approximately yearly intervals on dates (normally in December) to be fixed by the Council.
+(1) There shall be General Meetings of the members for ordinary purposes (‘ordinary General Meetings’) at approximately yearly intervals (usually in March) on dates to be fixed by the Council.

 (2) A General Meeting of the members for special purposes (‘special General Meetings’) shall be convened: